-A Notice of Exemption from the California Environmental Quality Act CEQA for this Development Agreement has been prepared pursuant to CEQA (Public Resources Code §21000 et seq.) and the State CEQA Guidelines (Title 14, California Code or Regulations, Division 6, Chapter 3, §15000 et seq.) prior to the City Council's consideration for approval.
-The subject Development Agreement is a "project" that is subject to environmental review.
+A Notice of Exemption from CEQA for the amended and restated development agreement will be prepared pursuant to CEQA (Public Resources Code §21000 et seq.) and the State CEQA Guidelines (Title 14, California Code or Regulations, Division 6, Chapter 3, §15000 et seq.) prior to the City Council's consideration for approval.
+The amended and restated development agreements are considered "projects" subject to environmental review.

-City staff anticipates that the Notice of Exemptions will find that the project contemplated by the Development Agreement is exempt from environmental review pursuant to the guidelines of the California Environmental Quality Act (Public Resources Code § 21080(b)(9); Administrative Code, Title 14, Chapter 3, § 15301(a), Class 1, Existing Facilities).
+City staff anticipates that the Notice of Exemption will find that the project contemplated by the proposed amended and restated development agreement is exempt from environmental review pursuant to the guidelines of the California Environmental Quality Act (Public Resources Code § 21080(b)(9); Administrative Code, Title 14, Chapter 3, § 15301(a), Class 1, Existing Facilities).
 This section specifically applies to small additions, expansions or alterations to existing structures where there is negligible or no expansion of the use.
-For this project, the applicant will limit the construction to interior tenant improvements, electrical, plumbing and façade improvements.
+For this project, the applicant will limit construction to interior tenant improvements, electrical, plumbing and façade improvements.